-Intel is developing a strong interest in wearable technology, & has invested a “significant” amount of capital into a firm which could shape up as provider of technology to rival Google’s Glass headset.
+Intel is developing a strong interest in wearable technology, and has invested a “significant” amount of capital into a firm which could shape up as provider of technology to rival Google’s Glass headset.

-On Thursday, Intel announced the investment, saying the “significant investment” in to wearable technology developer Recon will support product development, marketing & global sales expansion.
-Recon will moreover “benefit from Intel Capital’s expertise in manufacturing, operations & technology,” the company says.
+On Thursday, Intel announced the investment, saying the “significant investment” in to wearable technology developer Recon will support product development, marketing and global sales expansion.
+Recon will also “benefit from Intel Capital’s expertise in manufacturing, operations and technology,” the company says.

 Intel’s specific funding figures were not disclosed.

-“Recon has established itself as the leader in consumer Heads-up Displays for sports & active lifestyle,” the firm says on its website.
-“Our next huge project is Recon Jet & with it, we’re reaching out to larger, more diverse markets.”
+“Recon has established itself as the leader in consumer Heads-up Displays for sports and active lifestyle,” the firm says on its website.
+“Our next big project is Recon Jet and with it, we’re reaching out to larger, more diverse markets.”

-The Reconjet, pictured below & touted as the “world’s most advanced wearable computer,” weighs 60 grams & works in all weather conditions.
-The headset can be used to create & display sports performance metrics, connect to third-party sensors through Wi-Fi & Bluetooth, & can be paired with a smartphone to display calls, show SMS messages & for web connectivity.
+The Reconjet, pictured below and touted as the “world’s most advanced wearable computer,” weighs 60 grams and works in all weather conditions.
+The headset can be used to create and display sports performance metrics, connect to third-party sensors through Wi-Fi and Bluetooth, and can be paired with a smartphone to display calls, show SMS messages and for web connectivity.

-In the same manner as Google Glass, developers can use the technology’s SDK & API to build native applications.
+In the same manner as Google Glass, developers can use the technology’s SDK and API to build native applications.

-The headset is not available in stores, yet will ship online from March 2014.
+The headset is not available in stores, but will ship online from March 2014.

-Mike Bell, Vice President & General Manager of New Devices Group at Intel said:
+Mike Bell, Vice President and General Manager of New Devices Group at Intel said:

-“Wearable computing is a major, accelerating phenomenon that re-defines how we use & interact with information.
-In Recon Instruments, we see compelling technology & a solid strategy to capitalize on the wearable revolution.
-This is an area of significant focus for Intel Capital, & our investment in Recon Instruments is a key part of our approach to innovation in this emerging space.”
+“Wearable computing is a major, accelerating phenomenon that re-defines how we use and interact with information.
+In Recon Instruments, we see compelling technology and a solid strategy to capitalize on the wearable revolution.
+This is an area of significant focus for Intel Capital, and our investment in Recon Instruments is a key part of our approach to innovation in this emerging space.”

 Since 1991, Intel has invested more than $10.9 billion in over 1,294 companies in 54 countries.

 On Thursday, Google has a wearable tech announcement of its own.
-The search engine giant said that it plans to kick off a Google Glass tour across the U.S. — starting in Durham, N.C., on October 5 — to promote Glass & allow the general public to chat to the development team approximately the headset’s uses & potential.
+The search engine giant said that it plans to kick off a Google Glass tour across the U.S. — starting in Durham, N.C., on October 5 — to promote Glass and allow the general public to chat to the development team about the headset’s uses and potential.